ANESTHESIOLOGY Daily News

 “The latest science tells us that adverse neurocognitive outcomes may be reducible,” said Deborah J. Culley, MD, Chair of Anesthesiology and Critical Care Medicine in the Perelman School of Medicine at the University of Pennsylvania in Philadelphia.
 “The electroencephalographic monitoring indices we use to monitor anesthesia likely need to be changed for elders in order for us to interpret deep anesthesia in elders and whether or not deep anesthesia really is benign.”

-Dr. Culley will moderate Sunday’s session “Journal Symposium: Delirium,” a hybrid program that combines two plenary speakers and eight cutting-edge poster presentations.
+Dr. Culley moderated the 2022 session “Journal Symposium: Delirium,” a hybrid program that combines two plenary speakers and eight cutting-edge poster presentations.

-Cutting-edge abstracts will look at postop delirium in young children and aging adults, including demographic characteristics and “omics” as predictors of postop delirium, animal models of delirium-like behavior after anesthesia, and brain changes associated with postop delirium.
+Cutting-edge abstracts looked at postop delirium in young children and aging adults, including demographic characteristics and “omics” as predictors of postop delirium, animal models of delirium-like behavior after anesthesia, and brain changes associated with postop delirium.

 Anesthesiologists recognize postop delirium as a problem that affects a substantial portion of older surgical patients, Dr. Culley said, and that it is associated with both short- and long-term complications and morbidity.
 What is less well-recognized is the reliance on traditional EEG indices of light versus deep anesthesia in older patients.
 EEG models, as currently used, were generated for healthy individuals in the range of 40 to 50 years of age, then extrapolated to older individuals.